 How often have you felt inspired by the lives of people around you?
 How many times have you shared the regret of close one about a wrong decision that caused a major setback or ruined their careers and businesses?
 More importantly, how often have you learned from the right and wrong decisions of your friends and acquaintances?

 Do you truly believe that everything that we do and everyone that we meet in our path teaches us something or other- if we’re willing to pay attention?
-We need to learn because there are lesson to learn at every bend of our life.
-Learn with joy – learn from sorrow and every shades of life.
+We need to learn because there is a lesson to learn at every bend of our life.
+Learn with joy – learn from sorrow and every shade of life.

 If we look around we can learn a lot from every person we meet, right from a toddler to the old grandfather we come across every day.
 The key is to know which are the lessons what they have that we need to cultivate in our own personality for ensuring a better life.

-Learning is a constant process and it is not only limited to guidance obtained through books and journals but also trough the extremely insignificant incidents in life.
+Learning is a constant process and it is not only limited to guidance obtained through books and journals but also through the extremely insignificant incidents in life.